View Current

 (37) Regular reviews of access to banking portals, maintenance of access registers and updates to access to be maintained on a regular basis.
 Staff departing Deakin should have their access removed immediately.

-(38) Changes to interfaces into financial institutions must be approved by the Chief Financial Officer on the recommendation of the Director, Finance Services and Support.
+(38) Changes to interfaces into financial institutions must be approved by the Chief Financial Officer on the recommendation of the Director, University Financials.

 (39) Treasury is responsible for ensuring compliance with audit, contractual and statutory requirements.